 2 Hear, all ye people, hearken, O Vesperos, and all that therein is: for the high shall be made low, and the low shall surely be risen up like feathers in a cyclone.
 See ye people, the Mediatrix sitteth atop her crown of air and sorcery, and does commit abominations with the very illusions of her own mind.

-3 And know ye people, these very illusions which were once the currency of one mind alone filled to overflow with filth, and sorcery, and lies, and wantonness, have now become the illusions of ye people of the land who once served the true and mighty Lord the Forever Darkness in Light.
+3 And know ye people, these very illusions which were once the currency of one mind alone filled to overflow with filth, and sorcery, and lies, and wantonness, have now become the illusions of ye people of the land who once served the true and mighty Lord of Light.

 4 For lo, have I seen the days of past fulfillment of the Law, and of all goodness, when men and women looked into their own mind’s inner darkness, and children looked to their parents, and parents looked to their children, for the perfection of the sun which chaseth the moon around a void.